nadiamariduena/python-intro-2024-privat/z__ENV-flask.md

 #### Integration:

 🔸 **API Communication:** React makes HTTP requests (e.g., using **fetch or Axios**) to Flask API endpoints (`/api/...`) to fetch data, submit forms, and interact with the backend.

+🔴 **Deployment:** Flask typically <u>serves as an API server behind a web server </u> like **Nginx or Apache**, while React is often bundled into static files (index.html, bundle.js) that can be served from a CDN or the same web server.